kshedden/case_studies/stats504/syllabus.md

 ## Expectations for student writing

 All statisticians must frequently communicate and document their findings in written form.
-Writing about your analytic plans and research findings, is an  excellent ways to organize your thoughts, strengthen your arguments, and identify weaknesses in your claims.
+Writing about your analytic plans and research findings is an excellent way to organize your thoughts, strengthen your arguments, and identify weaknesses in your claims.

 The memos written in this course reflect the type of routine writing done by data analysts in many business and academic settings.
 These are short writing assignments and are intended to document a data analysis -- they are not essays written for general audiences.
 Nearly all of your writing should focus on your analysis and findings.
 You generally should provide one short paragraph motivating the research question, and this motivating paragraph may be somewhat less technical.
-Outside from this brief introduction you should exclusively focus on your analysis and findings.
+Apart from this brief introduction your writing should exclusively focus on analysis and findings.

 For the writing assignments in this course, you should imagine that you are writing a memo to be read by colleagues or collaborators.
 Your audience consists of people familiar with the data and scientific or industrial context behind the data, and who are also knowledgeable about statistics at a master's level or higher.
-You do not need to didactically review all methods, but you should state the key properties of analytic methods that justify their application, along with any limitations.
+You do not need to didactically review all methods that you use, but you should state the key properties of analytic methods that justify their application, along with any relevant limitations.

 Below are some guidelines for writing in this course.
 These are a few of the most important things to keep in mind.
 We will expand on this